hiveeyes/documentation/doc/source/index.rst

 Software
 ========
-- `Hiveeyes Arduino`_ Sensors: Atmel AVR MCU code for sensor reading and telemetry data transmission
+- `Hiveeyes Arduino`_ Sensors: Atmel AVR MCU code for sensor reading and telemetry data transmission.

 - BERadio_ Gateway (optional): The RFM69_ to MQTT_ gateway used with the :ref:`hiveeyes-one` setup
   is a convenient and versatile serial-to-mqtt forwarder implementing some specific details of the